Brain waves and their importance for sleep

 Theta (4 – 8 Hz)

-When we slowly transition from wakefulness to sleep, mainly theta waves can be seen in the EEG.
+When we slowly transition from waking to sleeping, theta waves are mainly seen in the EEG.
 They arise in a state in which the conscious mind withdraws and the subconscious mind becomes increasingly active.
-Theta waves usually occur when falling asleep, in the light sleep phases, dream sleep (REM sleep), but also in deep meditation or hypnotic trance.
-Special characteristics of this phase are a pronounced imagination, a high degree of plastic imagination and the loss of the conscious thinking function, which is typical for the dream phases of sleep.
+Theta waves are therefore usually found when falling asleep, in the light sleep phases, dream sleep (REM sleep), but also in deep meditation or hypnotic trance.
+Special features of this phase are a pronounced fantasy, a high level of plastic imagination and the loss of conscious thinking function, which is typical for the dream phases of sleep.

 Delta (0.5 – 4 Hz)

-The slow delta waves occur mainly during deep sleep and hardly occur when awake.
-During these phases we sleep soundly because consciousness is completely suspended.
+The slow delta waves occur mainly in deep sleep and are rarely seen when awake.
+During these phases we sleep soundly because consciousness is completely disabled.
 The body, on the other hand, concentrates on regenerative and healing processes, growth hormones are released and the health of all cells and organs is ensured.
-For this reason, deep sleep is considered one of the body's most important recovery periods, which we never consciously experience but urgently need.
+For this reason, deep sleep is considered one of the body's most important recovery periods, which we never experience consciously but urgently need.

 3. What significance do brain waves have for sleep?

-When we sleep, we come to rest and conscious activity shuts down.
-Therefore, sleep is mainly related to the slower theta and delta brain waves.
+When we sleep, we calm down and conscious activity slows down.
+Therefore, sleep is mainly associated with the slower theta and delta brain waves.

-Before going to bed, we ideally start to relax and reduce our activity.
-Beta waves slow down to alpha waves and we enter a calm, perhaps sleepy state.
-When falling asleep the alpha waves usually change into slow theta waves, consciousness fades and we slip into light sleep.
-With the change to the deep sleep phase we are then in the delta wave range.
-In the following REM sleep, brain activity increases slightly again, we dream and primarily theta waves arise.
+Before going to bed Ideally, we should start to relax and reduce our activity.
+Beta waves slow down to alpha waves and we enter a calm, perhaps even sleepy state.
+When falling asleep The alpha waves usually change into slow theta waves, consciousness fades and we slip into light sleep. transition to the deep sleep phase we are then in the delta wave area.
+In the following REM sleep brain activity increases again, we dream and primarily theta waves are created.

-Brain activity is also very closely related to energy metabolism.
-Since almost every neuronal impulse requires energy, energy consumption during high activity (gamma, beta) is significantly higher than in phases of reduced activity.
-During deep sleep (delta waves), energy consumption in the brain is -40% lower than when awake.
-This is also the reason why our energy stores can be replenished during (deep) sleep and we can literally start the next day full of energy.
+Brain activity is also very closely linked to energy metabolism.
+Since almost every neuronal impulse requires energy, energy consumption is significantly higher during periods of high activity (gamma, beta) than during periods of reduced activity.
+In deep sleep (delta waves), energy consumption in the brain is -40% lower than when awake.
+This is also the reason why (Deep) sleep allows us to replenish our energy reserves and start the next day full of energy in the truest sense of the word.

-Awakening from sleep can lead to the beta waves usual for the waking state via alpha waves, or switch directly from the unconscious theta state to the beta range.
-However, those who skip half-sleep are less likely to remember their dreams than those for whom the alpha waves serve as a bridge back to consciousness.
+Waking from sleep can lead to the beta waves that are typical for waking via alpha waves, or move from the unconscious theta state directly into the beta range.
+However, those who skip the half-sleep state are less likely to remember their dreams than those for whom the alpha waves serve as a bridge back to consciousness.

-Measuring brain waves plays a major role in sleep research because it can provide information about when we are in which phase of sleep.
-The EEG is therefore an integral part of the so-called polysomnography (PSG), which is considered the gold standard in sleep medicine for the diagnosis of sleep disorders.
+The measurement of brain waves plays a major role in sleep research because it can provide information about when we are in which phase of sleep.
+The EEG is therefore an integral part of the so-called polysomnography (PSG), which is considered the gold standard in sleep medicine for the diagnosis of sleep disorders applies.

 4. Can brain waves be influenced?

-In a certain sense, we can also learn to change our brain waves ourselves by controlling our state of consciousness, for example through meditation or hypnosis.
-But this doesn't work in all wave ranges.
-The brain waves can best be influenced in the beta and alpha frequency range, i.e. in the active and passive waking state.
+To a certain extent, we can also learn to change our brain waves ourselves by controlling our state of consciousness, for example through meditation or hypnosis.
+But this does not work in all wave ranges.
+Brain waves can be best influenced in the beta and alpha frequency ranges, i.e. in the active and passive waking states.

 Ways to influence brain waves:

-- Acoustic signals (e.g. b Binaural rhythms, Sounds with specific frequencies)
+- Acoustic signals (e.g. binaural rhythms, sounds with certain frequencies)

 5. Conclusion